 Old Fashioned Candied Sweet Potatoes with Marshmallows

 • Use your preheated oven.
 Place the yam mixture in a baking dish, ensuring it is evenly spread.
 Cover the dish with aluminum foil to keep the moisture in.
 Bake the yams in the preheated oven for 45 minutes to an hour or until the orange flesh of sweet potatoes is fork tender.
-This will allow the yams to cook and absorb the flavors from the butter and spices.
-As the yams bake, they will become tender and develop a rich, caramelized syrup.

 • When the yams are almost done, remove the foil and sprinkle a generous amount of miniature marshmallows on top.
 Return the dish to the oven for a few more minutes until the marshmallows turn golden and gooey.
-The combination of the sweet yams and toasted marshmallows is absolutely delightful!

 • You can try using cranberry sauce as a flavorful alternative in the recipe.